vertigo-ala/docs/README.md

 #### image-service

 This is the image-service module image and docker-compose for local development.
-The image a minimal `image-config.properties` that defaults to:
+The image contains a minimal `image-config.properties` that defaults to:

 - Australia CAS login
 - Bypass CAS security
-- Postgres database at jdbc:postgresql://pgdbimage/images
+- Postgres database at jdbc:postgresql://pgdbimage/images (side container)
+- Elasticsearch running on a side container
 - Home at http://localhost:8080/images/

 Bypassing security with CAS enabled is required for admin pages to work for any user for most ALA modules (good for local development).

+#### image-sample

+This is a sample deployment of the reusable image-service container with a custom properties file.
+A custom commonui runs in a side container.